MicrosoftDocs/dynamics-365-unified-operations-public/core/hr/tasks/create-goal.md

 # ms.search.form:
 audience: Application User
 # ms.devlang:
-# ms.reviewer: tfehr
+ms.reviewer: rschloma
 ms.search.scope: Operations
 # ms.tgt_pltfrm:
 # ms.custom:
 ms.search.region: Global
 # ms.search.industry:
-ms.author: tfehr
+ms.author: mfalkner
 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: Version 7.0.0
----
+---# Create a goal

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-# Create a goal

 You can create goals, add activities to goals, track measurements, and link the goals to a review.
 This procedure was created using the USMF demo data company.
 This procedure is for a feature that was added in Dynamics 365 for Operations, version 1611.